viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

    - A file called <file>color_filter.go</file>.
    - A directory named `module`.

-The full code for this <file>[color_filter.go](https://github.com/viam-labs/modular-filter-examples/blob/main/colorfilter/color_filter.go)</file> file is from the full modular filter examples available on [GitHub](https://github.com/viam-labs/modular-filter-examples/tree/main).

 {{% /tab %}}
 {{< /tabs >}}

 #### Implement the subtype's required methods

-Next, include all the methods the Viam RDK requires in the API definition of its built-in subtype.
+Next, include all the methods the corresponding Viam SDK requires in the API definition of its built-in {{< glossary_tooltip term_id="subtype" text="subtype" >}} .

 {{< tabs >}}
 {{% tab name="Python"%}}

-To code a new filter resource model, you must implement a client interface defined by the required methods outlined in the <file>client.go</file> file in the corresponding [resource's directory](https://github.com/viamrobotics/rdk/tree/main/components/).
+To code a new filter resource model, implement a client interface defined by the required methods outlined in <file>client.py</file>'s in the corresponding [resource's directory](https://github.com/viamrobotics/viam-python-sdk/tree/main/src/viam/components).
-The camera file is at [`rdk/components/camera/client.go`](https://github.com/viamrobotics/rdk/blob/main/components/camera/client.go).
+The camera's <file>client.py</file> is located at [`/components/camera/client.py`](https://github.com/viamrobotics/viam-python-sdk/blob/bf69d55b7421a5985944fa410f2b44d70759aebf/src/viam/components/camera/client.py).

 1. Open the <file>color_filter.py</file> you just created and implement the required methods in it.
+   Ensure you exclude the `get_images` method, which you will customize to add filtering functionality in the upcoming section.
+   Otherwise, include the methods within the class corresponding to your resource type (in this case, the `CameraClient` class).
-   - You can create your own code or copy the code for your [color_filter.py](https://github.com/viam-labs/modular-filter-examples/blob/main/pycolorfilter/color_filter.py).
+   - You can create your own code or copy the code from the [viam-labs pycolorfilter repository's color_filter.py](https://github.com/viam-labs/modular-filter-examples/blob/main/pycolorfilter/color_filter.py).

 For more information, refer to [Create a custom module](https://docs.viam.com/modular-resources/create/#create-a-custom-module).